Recovery Ministry at The Austin Stone

 Where does Recovery meet?

-Our weekly gatherings are on Mondays at the St. John Campus and on Tuesdays at the South Campus from 6:45-8:45pm.
+Weekly gatherings are from 6:45–8:45pm on Mondays at the St. John Campus and Tuesdays at the North Campus and South Campus.

 When does Recovery meet?

-Recovery Ministry hosts open meetings year round that include our open-share groups.
+Recovery Ministry hosts open meetings in the spring and fall semesters that include our open-share groups.
 Typically, the only time we do not meet is the week of Christmas.
-However, our Steps to Gospel Recovery groups are closed groups that open semesterly and last for 15 weeks.
+However, our Rhythms of Recovery groups are closed groups that open semesterly and last for 14 weeks.

 Are minors (under 18) able to attend Recovery?

-No, we ask that all attendees to our weekly gatherings and programs be 18 years old or older.
+No, we ask that all attendees to our weekly gatherings and programs be 18 years or older, as we often discuss mature content.

 Is there something we didn’t cover that you’d like to know more about?